 Rodenticides That Work Where It Counts

 The test of a rodenticide is its ability to control rodents under a wide range of conditions.
 Not only must the active ingredient be powerful, but the inert ingredients must appeal to a rodent's sense of taste and desire to gnaw.

-Bell Laboratories' rodenticides undergo countless laboratory tests, often achieving rodent acceptance rates as high as 70 to 80 percent with 100 percent mortality – well above U.S. Environmental Protection Agency (EPA) requirements.
+Bell Laboratories' rodenticides undergo countless laboratory tests, often achieving rodent acceptance rates - well above U.S. Environmental Protection Agency (EPA) requirements.